protcal/ProtCal/src/calendar_data/JSONRULES.md

     "start": The holiday on which the season begins "end": The holiday on which the season ends "offset": Optional.
-If the ending holiday of the season is considered a part of the season or not "cross-year": Optional.
-If the season starts in the previous year or not "liturgical_color": Optional, highly recommended.
+If the ending holiday of the season is considered a part of the season or not "liturgical_color": Optional, highly recommended.
 Colour of the season

 ## Dates